sonaleebhattacharyya/sonaleebhattacharyya/README.md

-# 👋 Hi, I’m Sonalee Bhattacharyya.
+# 👋 Hi, I'm Sonalee Bhattacharyya

-- 👀 I’m a university lecturer and lifelong learner.
-I have a strong foundation in teaching, mathematics, and educational research.
-I am not applying those skills to solve real-world problems using data.
+I'm a university lecturer with a strong background in teaching mathematics and a growing passion for **data science**.
+While continuing my work in higher education, I’m actively building skills and projects in data analysis, statistics, and machine learning.

-## 🎯 What I'm Working On
+## 🔍 What I’m Focused On
-- Completing a **Master’s in Data Science**
+- Pursuing a **Master’s in Data Science**
-- Building a **portfolio of projects** focused on education, public data, and personal finance
+- Building a portfolio of **real-world projects** using Python, SQL, and visualization tools
-- Exploring **AI in education**, including natural language processing for assessment and feedback
+- Exploring applications of **AI and NLP in education**

-## 🛠️ Skills & Tools
+## 🛠️ Technical Skills
 - Python (pandas, matplotlib, scikit-learn)
 - SQL
-- R (basic proficiency)
-- Excel, Google Sheets
 - Jupyter Notebooks
+- R (basic)
 - Git & GitHub
+- Excel, Google Sheets

-## 📊 Current Projects
+## 📁 Projects (coming soon)
-- **Student Success Dashboard** – exploring how attendance, grades, and engagement predict outcomes
+- **Student Success Dashboard** – analyzing patterns in academic performance and engagement
-- **Savings Plan Simulator** – visualizing the impact of compounding interest and regular contributions
+- **Savings Plan Simulator** – modeling compound interest and financial planning with Python
-- **Set Theory + Venn Diagrams Summer Camp** – a fun math curriculum for middle schoolers
+- **Set Theory & Venn Diagrams Curriculum** – a hands-on math enrichment program for middle schoolers

+## 🎯 Why Data Science?
+I love teaching people how to make sense of complex ideas.
+Now, I’m extending that work into the world of data — using evidence and visual storytelling to support smart, ethical decision-making in education, finance, and beyond.

-## 🌐 Connect With Me
+## 🌐 Let’s Connect
 - [LinkedIn](https://www.linkedin.com/in/sonaleebhattacharyya)
-- [Personal Website or Portfolio] (coming soon!)

-Thanks for visiting my GitHub — feel free to check out my projects or reach out to connect!
+- Personal portfolio site coming soon